 Researchers must not disclose any information about specific retailers or individual stores, or details that would permit re-identification of Nielsen's retailers or individual stores.

-Researchers must not disclose UPC-level pricing data that may be incorporated in the Nielsen data received from retailers who have agreed to provide this data to Nielsen.
+Researchers must not disclose UPC-level pricing data that Nielsen received from retailers.

 Every eligible researcher must register and provide an annual status update.